-There are 13 main islands and 6 smaller islands that make up the Galapagos Islands.
+The Galapagos archipelago consists of 13 main islands and 6 smaller islands, as well as many rocks and islets.
 They cover an area of around 19,000 square miles in the ocean.
+The Galapagos was formed by volcanic activity, and several volcanoes are still active today.

 Galapagos Giant Tortoise

 The Giant Tortoise is one of the most famous residents of the Galapagos.
+Scientists have identified 14 distinct forms of Giant Tortoise throughout the Galapagos.
 The Giant Tortoise grows up to 5 feet and can live for around 150 years.

 Traveling to the Galapagos Islands can be quite expensive, as the only way to get there from the mainland is by plane or boat.
-Once there, however, you can island hop by boat for as little as $25.
+Once there, however, you can island hop by boat.

 Located in the eastern Pacific Ocean, the closest mainland to the Galapagos Islands is Ecuador, about 450 miles away.
 The islands are located above the Galapagos Hotspot, a place where the Earth's crust is melting, which creates the volcanic landscape.